-Break Those Bad Spending Habits Keeping You in Debt
+Break Bad Spending Habits That Keep You in Debt

 Are you one of those people who live from paycheck to paycheck?
 When it gets closer to payday, do you look at your checking account balance and see that it is almost at zero and you wonder where did all your money go?
 Without even thinking about it, there are things you subconsciously do in your every day life that contribute to you not being able to get out of debt.
 You will see, as evident from this article, there are habits you probably have that are keeping you broke and not enabling you to start digging your way out of debt.